jonlpersson/ed-latimore/site/_posts/2021-12-08-how-often-do-couples-fight.md

 How you disagree in a relationship determines how happy you can be because conflict is the one guarantee you have.

 According to research by psychologist and relationship expert, John Gottman, couples have perpetual problems that stem from unsolvable core differences.
-More specifically, he says 69%<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> of the arguments you have in your relationship are the same issues all stemming from these core differences.
+More specifically, he says 69%<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> of the arguments you have in your relationship are the same issues all stemming from these core differences.

 I grew up seeing explosive fights that went nowhere and had to unlearn much of what was taught to me directly and indirectly.
 However, most people never evaluate how their development shapes the way they handle problems until it's time for relationship counseling.
 The result is a never ending cycle of bad relationships.

 Another approach to this concept is the idea that conflict management lies on a spectrum.
-What side of the spectrum you reside on is determined by your cognitive development.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+What side of the spectrum you reside on is determined by your cognitive development.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup>

 For example, the following personality types will always have issues: